Central to torch is the torch_tensor objects.

 stride(dim) -> tuple or int

-Returns the stride of self
+Returns the stride of self tensor.

 Stride is the jump necessary to go from one element to the next one

-.
+in the specified dimension dim.
 A tuple of all strides is

 returned when no argument is passed in.
 Otherwise, an integer value is

-returned as the stride in the particular dimension dim
+returned as the stride in the particular dimension dim.

 Examples: